dfinity/portal/docs/developer-docs/functionality/rosetta/staking-support.md

 | Idempotent?          | yes        |
 | Minimal access level | controller |

 The `ADD_HOTKEY` operation adds a hotkey to the neuron.
-The Governance canister smart contract allows some non-critical operations to be signed with a hotkey instead of the controller’s key (e.g., voting and querying maturity).
+The Governance canister allows some non-critical operations to be signed with a hotkey instead of the controller’s key (e.g., voting and querying maturity).

 -   `account.address` is a ledger address of a neuron controller.